kstenerud/scratchpad/README.md

 Proposed migration is the process of moving things from the proposed "xyz-proposed" pocket to the release "xyz" pocket.

 Migration is blocked so long as a package has an uninstallibility count > 0.
-A package that has unmet dependencies is uninstallable.
+A package that has unmet dependencies is uninstallable, and packages that depend on uninstallable packages are themselves uninstallable.

 Uninstallibility Example